Flag of Northumberland

 The flag of Northumberland is the banner of arms of Northumberland County Council.
-It is also used to represent Northumberland in general, and unofficially to represent the historic county.
+It is also used to represent Northumberland in general, and unofficially to represent the area within the historic boundaries of the county.

 The design is the same as the coat of arms of the county council, granted in 1951; the heraldic blazon, or description, of the arms is Paly of eight Or and Gules per fess embattled all counterchanged.
 It is based on the arms medieval heralds attributed to the Kingdom of Bernicia based on a brief description by the historian Bede of a flag used on the tomb of St Oswald in the 7th century.
 The flag should be flown so that the top corner nearest the hoist is gold.

 In November 1995, the county council agreed to allow the flag to be flown anywhere in the county.
 In 2000, a spokesman for the county council stated that the "flag should only be rightfully flown within the present administrative County of Northumberland".

 The Flag Institute, a vexillological charity, has included the flag in its "Flag Registry" and considers it to represent the area within the historic county boundaries, which includes northern Tyne and Wear.

 Design

 The flag is in a 5:8 ratio, and shows a pattern of offset pallettes - a sequence of pales, in red and yellow.
 It is based on the arms medieval heralds attributed to the Kingdom of Bernicia based on a brief description by the historian Bede of a flag used on the tomb of St Oswald in the 7th century.
-The depiction of the stripes on the arms the flag is based on is unique in that each red bar is outlined separately, which is supposed to respresent the interlocking stones in Hadrian’s Wall.
+The depiction of the stripes on the arms the flag is based on is unique in that each red bar is outlined separately, which is supposed to represent the interlocking stones in Hadrian’s Wall.
 This detail is not generally included on the flag.